 The network interfaces and Jool was set up according to Fig. 2 and Fig. 3 for the single flow tests.
-As for the multiflow tests, Jool was set up by the script shown in Fig. 5.
-The static ARP and Neighbor Table entries as well as the IP addresses for all the networks were set by scripts, too.
+As for the multi-flow tests, Jool was set up by the script shown in Fig. 5.
+The static ARP and Neighbor Table entries as well as the IP addresses for all the networks were set by the scripts, too.

-The content of the siitperf.conf file was shown in Sect.
-3.5.3 as an example.
+The content of the siitperf.conf file was shown in Section 3.5.3 as an example.